 Children in years 3 and 4 have a spelling test each week on Friday.
 They will be sent home each Friday with their test result and a new spelling list to learn.

-Multiplication tables are a crucial part of the curriculum in years 3 and 4 and we also ask that children practise their times tables facts as often as possible at home.
+Multiplication tables are a crucial part of the curriculum in years 3 and 4, we ask that children practise their times tables facts as often as possible at home.

 Key Stage 2 (Years 5 and 6)